 be able to fulfil its obligations to you if something goes wrong

-(counterparty risk).
+(also called 'counterparty risk').
 For example, if the provider

-became insolvent, you may be ranked as an unsecured creditor and have difficulty
+became insolvent, you may be ranked as an unsecured creditor and

-Before you invest, seek professional financial advice to make sure
+you may consider getting professional financial advice to make sure

 they are suitable for you.